phonegap/phonegap-docs/docs/3-references/phonegap-cli/help.md

 layout: subpage
 ---

 You can use the PhoneGap CLI to get general or specific help in various ways.
-You can use it as a command with any combination of other commands to list out help for that command or use the `-h` or --h` options before or after a command.
+You can use it as a command with any combination of other commands to list out help for that command or use the `-h` or `--h` options before or after a command.

 ###Usage

-    $ phonegap help             Displays the full help text
-    $ phonegap help <command>   Displays help text for a specific command
-    $ phonegap help <command>   Displays help text for a specific command
+    phonegap help             Displays the full help text phonegap help <command>   Displays help text for a specific command phonegap help <command>   Displays help text for a specific command

 ###Examples